pinot-contrib/pinot-docs/reference/multi-stage-engine.md

 # Multi-stage query engine (v2)

-This document is an overview of the new multi-stage query engine.
+This document is an overview of the new multi-stage query engine (also known as v2 query engine).

 ## What do you need to know about the multi-stage engine?